But I finally, I said, to hell with this discretionary versus non-discretionary spending stuff.

 Why do we have to sit around and wait for that to happen when there isn't much evidence that it does happen?

-The Democrats don't end up in disfavor, we do.
+The Democrats don't end up in disfavor.

 And why?

-We get afraid of the lies, and then we start trying to change our behavior to prove that we're being lied about, and it never works.
+We get afraid of the lies and then we start trying to change our behavior to prove that we're being lied about and it never works.

 We let them have it.

-And the American people will see, and then we win big.
+We let them own it and it'll implode and the American people will see and then we win big.

 I don't like that way of winning.